-The Zêm-vîshturak are one of the five tribes that occupy the lower halls of Carn Dûm.
-(See Section 7.12.)
+The Zêm-vîshturak is one of the five tribes that occupy the lower halls of Carn Dûm (see Section 7.I.2.).
 A relatively weak tribe, they perform menial guard duties and receive second-rate equipment.
-Many of the Zêm-vîshturak are understandably bitter, for they are Common Orcs and not Snaga-hai.
-The tribe's Chieftain, Vîshrakh, is particularly upset.
+Many of the Zêmvîshturak are understandably bitter, for they are common Orcs and not Snaga-hai.
+The tribe's Chieftain, Vîshrakh, is particularly upset about their status.

 The Zêm-vîshturak wear rigid leather breastplates and carry short spears.
 Few own a good shield.
-Their equipment is crudely adorned with their emblem, which is a simple coiled Dragon silhouette.
-This figure punctuates the Zêm-vîshturak's rectangular, tan standard.
+Their equipment is crudely marked with their emblem-a simple coiled dragon silhouette.
+This figure adorns the Zêmvîshturak's rectangular, tan standard.